 Determining what type of CAPTCHA is shown relies on the advanced risk analysis back-end mentioned above.
 Google has worked on that back-end for years: it used it on Valentine’s Day 2014 to show easy-to-solve CAPTCHAs to humans, relied on the back-end to determine if noCAPTCHA reCAPTCHA would subject visitors to more traditional challenges, and now uses the same back-end to figure out if someone needs to verify their humanity at all.
 The result should be a more convenient and hassle-free web.
 That’s good news for you, because it means fewer challenges to your identity.
 It’s good news for developers because it means fewer users will be annoyed by CAPTCHAs, and it’s good for Google because it makes yet another one of its tools vital to delivering a decent online experience.
 So long as the system works as advertised, Invisible reCAPTCHA ought to be a welcome addition to the web.
 Invisible reCAPTCHA works on both desktop browsers and the mobile web.
 You can learn more about how to implement it on your websites from Google’s developer resources.
 Source VIA tomshardware.com

 Hi, I’m self-motivated professional who has international business cultural background and possesses 8 years of comprehensive expertise in software design and development.

 As the Managing Director & CTO of Elegant Tech, I’m always making sure that the development team is following the best practices and the latest standards in the industry.

-On the other hand, I’m helping Elegant Tech’s clients to fulfill their needs through developing to them an end to end solutions that would help and ease their business tasks.
+On the other hand, I’m helping Elegant Tech’s clients to fulfill their needs by developing to them an end to end solutions that would help and ease their business tasks.

-Starting new project?
+Starting a new project?
 Book your free consultation session with me.